 Planning your Mostar trip and wondering about the best things to do in Mostar in one day?
-Then this post is for you – because you will find out about what to do in Mostar in 1 or 2 days plus many important travel tips.
+This post is for you – because you will find out about what to do in Mostar in 1 or 2 days plus many important travel tips.

-However, Mostar has more to offer.
-It is a beautiful, old town, and while you could see the attractions of Mostar in a few hours, I recommend staying a full day (or even overnight) so you can experience Mostar in the evening (it has a special atmosphere then).
-But it is definitely a great day trip from Dubvronik, or even Split, in Croatia, and one day in Mostar is better than no visit at all.
+Mostar is beautiful!
+It really is a beautiful old town.
+While you could see the attractions of Mostar in a few hours, I recommend staying a full day (or even overnight) in Mostar so that you can experience Mostar in the evening.
+But it is definitely a great day trip from Dubrovnik, or even Split, in Croatia, and one day in Mostar is better than no visit at all.

 As a visitor, you will not notice the tensions.
 Your day will be filled with friendly locals and plenty of beautiful places in Mostar.